lojaintegrada/json-api/_format/1.0/index.md

 ## <a href="#introduction" id="introduction" class="headerlink"></a> Introduction

 LI:API is a specification for how a client should request that resources be fetched or modified, and how a server should respond to those requests.
-LI:API can be easily extended with [extensions] and [profiles].

-LI:API is designed to minimize both the number of requests and the amount of data transmitted between clients and servers.
-This efficiency is achieved without compromising readability, flexibility, or discoverability.

 LI:API requires use of the LI:API media type ([`application/json`](http://www.iana.org/assignments/media-types/application/json))